inkscope/inkscope/inkscopeAdm/Readme.md

-# WIP

-Interact with ceph-rest-api  to push command to ceph cluster.
+Interact with ceph-rest-api  to push put command to ceph cluster.
 Interact with mongdb collection to show  informations about ceph cluster and  hosts.